Mookie Betts Player Props: Dodgers vs. Cardinals

 - Betts is hitting .233 with seven doubles, three home runs and 15 walks.

-- In six games this year (25.0%), Betts has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (28.0%), Betts has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.